arei/npmbox/README.md

 npmbox
 -------

-UPDATE February 9, 2015: v2.1.2 of npmbox is now available!
-This upgrades the npm dependency to v2.4.1 (which is the latest as of this writing) and cleaned up a how the .npmbox file was getting written.  npmbox used to install a temporary copy of whatever you were boxing, but that is no longer necessary.
-A bunch of very small other changes happened as well.
+UPDATE March 4, 2015: v2.2.0 of npmbox is now available and adds support for the --save, --save-* and --prefix switches in npmunbox.

 -------